 Sigrun's arm shook as she waited for Vivianca's response.
 "I don't like it when you agree."

 "Well, I don't, precisely, agree.
 In the interest of trust, however, I do have to admit that from your point of view, you will regret this mission sorely.
 Unless, of course...."
 Viv shrugged and smirked.

 "Unless I admit you are right, change sides and adopt your improved, efficient methods of demon control."

 "Ah, no. Demons are not to be controlled; that is a different thing.
 It is the rampant which we reign in."

 Sigrun rolled her eyes.
 "Evil spirits inflicting harm on humanity are all the same."

 "No, actually..."
-Vivianca paused, for effect, and sneered again when Sigrun wasn't looking.
+Vivianca paused, for effect, and cut her sneer when Sigrun looked back.
 "But this is an argument, a lecture, for a more relaxed moment, not the life-changing negotiation we are about to do."

 "So what do you propose?"

 "Your soul has not acclimated to common ways."
 Vivianca thumbed through an invisible book.
 "It has no intention of clinging to a body contaminated as you intend to do to yours.
-In short, your soul will not abide in that chamber of horrors, in its current state."
+In short, your soul, in its current state, will not abide in that chamber of horrors."